 Explore the home from room to room, including the two original slave cabins that still stand on the grounds.
 Learn about the rich history of Hopsewee, its previous families as well as its current owners, the Beatties, and the enslaved who lived and worked on the plantation.
 During your visit, make sure to enjoy the mossy oaks and river vista.
-Afterward, and enjoy lunch or tea at River Oak Cottage, ranked as one of the state's top tea rooms.
+Afterwards, enjoy lunch or tea at River Oak Cottage, ranked as one of the state's top tea rooms.

 Learn more about rice culture during your visit by watching excerpts from "When Rice Was King," produced by South Carolina ETV, and Georgetown County Library's "Kings to Slaves."
 These informative movies are screened in the slave cabin closest to the River Oak Cottage.
 Your tour begins on the front river porch of the Hopsewee house at the top of the hour.

 Hopsewee introduces presentations focusing on the enslaved African experiences on this historic plantation.
 Come join us as we begin to expand the narrative to include their contributions to the wealth and influence of colonial South Carolina and how their knowledge, ingenuity, and labor help to build this nation.

 Here at Hopsewee, you'll have the opportunity to learn about the Gullah Geechee people and the special significance of their creolized culture and language.